Tim Flannery (baseball): Fan favorite

 Though never a star, Flannery was a fan favorite in San Diego for much of his career.
 Team organist Danny Topaz would greet Flannery's plate appearances with the imposing strains of Wagner's Ride of the Valkyries.
 His retirement announcement in 1989 resulted in an outpouring of gifts and attention.
 In his final game, the sellout crowd greeted his first plate appearance with a standing ovation so prolonged that the umpire had to stop play, and following the game, there was discussion on at least one call-in show of whether Flannery's number should be retired.

+Managerial career

+Minor leagues

+After a two-year hiatus from baseball, he became manager of the Padres' Northwest League affiliate Spokane Indians in 1993.
+The following season, he led the California League's Rancho Cucamonga Quakes to a 77–59 record, and in 1995, he was handed the reins to the triple A Las Vegas Stars.

-Coaching
+Coaching career

+San Diego Padres (1996–2002)

+In 1996, he became third base coach for the Padres.
+He remained with manager Bruce Bochy's coaching staff through 2002.